Martin Smith (activist)

-Martin James Smith (born October 1963) is a British political activist, and a former National Secretary of the Socialist Workers Party (SWP); a position he held from 2004 until January 2011.
-He is reported to have left the SWP in 2013, following accusations of the rape of a much younger female member of the party.
+Martin James Smith (born October 1963) is a British political activist and former National Secretary of the Socialist Workers Party (SWP), a position he held from 2004 until January 2011, and who left the party in 2013 following an internal controversy.

+Political and organisational activity

+Early involvement and SWP leadership

+Smith joined the SWP in the 1980s and eventually became a member of the Central Committee.
+He served as National Secretary of the SWP from 2004 until January 2011.
+At the National Conference in January 2011, he left the post in favour of Charlie Kimber.

+Campaigns and activism

-Smith joined the SWP in the 1980s and eventually become a member of the Central Committee.
-He was involved in disrupting talks at Acas in May 2010 between British Airways and the Unite trade union, an action that he defended on Channel 4 News.
-He has also been involved at a senior level in Unite Against Fascism and Love Music Hate Racism.
-In September 2010, he was convicted of an assault on a police officer during the protest in October 2009 against British National Party leader Nick Griffin's appearance on Question Time.
+He was involved in disrupting talks at Acas in May 2010 between British Airways and the Unite trade union, an action he defended on Channel 4 News.
+He has also been involved at a senior level in the party's campaigns, including Unite Against Fascism and Love Music Hate Racism.
+In September 2010, he was convicted of assaulting a police officer during a protest in October 2009 against British National Party leader Nick Griffin's appearance on Question Time.
 He was sentenced to a 12-month community order.

+SWP crisis and departure

+In 2013, the SWP faced an internal crisis after leaked minutes of a party disputes committee were reported in the press, including by The Independent, concerning allegations that a senior member, referred to as "Comrade Delta", had committed rape and sexual assault.
+Subsequent reporting identified "Comrade Delta" as Martin Smith.
+According to Alex Callinicos and Dave Renton, internal disagreement over the case led to the departure of several hundred members.
+According to The Guardian, Smith left the SWP in 2013 following the allegations.

+Publishing roles

 Smith is a former director of Sherborne Publications Limited, the company that publishes the Socialist Worker, and of Love Music Hate Racism.
-At the National Conference in January 2011, he left the post of National Secretary of the SWP in favour of Charlie Kimber.

-Smith has been named as "Comrade Delta", accused of sexual assault and rape of women who were members of the SWP.
-According to Alex Callinicos and Dave Renton, disagreement within the party following this incident led to the resignation of 700 SWP members.